Jupiter Missile with Turkish flag. From allempires.com

 These excisions are the subject of a FOIA appeal which the National Security Archive filed in 2009.
 It does not really matter if the Archive wins or loses this particular appeal because we know what the excisions say.
 But the U.S. classification system loses credibility when agencies keep “secrets” that defy common sense.

-1. Frank Schiffel permalink
+1. Frank Schiffel Avatar

 One point is the Security Classification Guide may need to be revised.
 That is what reviewers go against.